nickswalker/nickwalker.us/collections/_posts/2024-06-01-drumheller-marathon.md

 published: true
 link: https://raceconditionrunning.com/drumheller-marathon-24/
 featured_image: /assets/images/posts/dm24-banner.jpg
+excerpt: "Four runners became the first Drumheller Marathoners at this year's race, joined by a record 21 half marathoners."
 ---

 {% include article_image.html img=page.featured_image caption="" %}

 Four runners became the first Drumheller Marathoners at [this year's race](https://raceconditionrunning.com/drumheller-marathon-24/), joined by a record 21 half marathoners.
 The race, which [I have organized annually over the last four years]({% link _projects/drumheller-marathon.md %}), occurs entirely around a fountain at the University of Washington.
 Officially, 42 people ran 4382 laps, and that doesn't include laps from the many who didn't register.

-The [course](https://certifiedroadraces.com/certificate/?type=m&id=3255), which I measured again this year, becomes one of only three recognized marathons in Seattle, and the smallest footprint road marathon in the United States.
+The [course](https://certifiedroadraces.com/certificate/?type=m&id=3255), which I measured again this year, is the smallest footprint road marathon in the United States.
+It becomes Seattle's flattest marathon (3 meters net downhill, actually) and one of only three courses in the city.